hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 authorimage: /img/face-portrait-small.jpg
 thumbnailimage: /img/dscc-icon-transparent.png
 ---
-One of the principle for public (Northbound) API to HPE GreenLake and Data Services Cloud Console is secured interface.
+The top principle for public (Northbound) API to HPE GreenLake and Data Services Cloud Console is *secured interface that support authentication and authorization of the resource owner.* To support the aforementioned principle, the HPE GreenLake implements the Oauth2 authorization that represent the resource owner authorization rights without embedding the resource owner's user credential.